Talk to a Creditor About Loan Forbearance: A Step by Step Guide

 Number of years you have been a customer

-After you gather your documents, set up a plan for whom to contact and when to follow up.
+After you gather your documents, set up a plan for who to contact and when to follow up.
 You can do this using a calendar, planner, or your own version of a customer service call tracker.
 If you plan to make phone calls rather than using email, a call tracker can keep you organized, especially if you plan to call multiple creditors.

 Create a spreadsheet with a table like this: